Code-Institute-Submissions/mariamar95-ms4_FebResub/TESTING.md

   Users are given a quantity selector on the bag page that looks the same as on the product detail page to provide continuity and familiarity.
 Once the user has selected the new quantity, they click the update link under the quantity input and the page will reload and prices will update.
   If a user decides they would like to remove the item completely from their bag they do so by clicking the remove link under the product.
 This shows a toast which confirms that the user has successfully deleted the selected item from their bag.
   ![](documentation/success.png)
-  4. **As as shopper I want to be able to easily enter my payment information so that	I can check out quickly and with no hassles**
+  4. **As as shopper I want to be able to easily enter my payment information so that	I can check out quickly and with no hassle**
   When a user is taken to the checkout page they can clearly see 3 sections of information that need to be completed to complete their order - their details, the delivery information and the payment information.
 Feedback is provided to the user whilst completing the checkout if any information they give is invalid.
   5.  **As as shopper I want to be able to save all address info so that I don't have to enter them again on my next order** If a user is logged in and on the checkout page, they have the option to save their delivery info by leaving the the "Save this delivery information to my profile" ticked.
 They also have the option to go to their profile page and fill in the info there